philfrei/SiVi/README.md

 <img src="images\plasma.gif" alt="Plasma gif" />

 A tool for creating animating gifs is now part of the project.
-The animation currently has only been enabled on the *z-axis*.
+The animation is now enabled on the *x-, y- and z-axis*.
 The tool can be invoked from the Menu Bar:  (MenuBar>>Settings>>AnimationTool).
 The tool opens with default settings that create a 50-frame graphic, with the 20 milliseconds per frame.

-In this graphic, you will notice that there is no discontinuity when the gif loops.
+In this example graphic, you will notice that there is no discontinuity when the gif loops.
 This smoothness is accomplished by designating a large number of frames in the *Overlap* control.
 When there are overlap frames, linear interpolation is used between each overlapped pair to achieve smoothing.

 As for the fiery graphic itself, there are four channels of *Turbulent Noise*, set to *octave* relationships.
 The output is sent to a color map function that consists of three colors: